Alfie Stanley: Portsmouth

 Stanley progressed through Pompey's youth categories after joining the club at the age of 6.

-On 16 September 2020, Stanley joined Isthmian League side Bognor Regis Town on loan, he made 6 appearances scoring 2 goals before returning to Pompey.
+On 16 September 2020, Stanley joined Isthmian League side Bognor Regis Town on loan, he made 6 appearances and scored 2 goals before returning to Pompey.

 Stanley made his Portsmouth debut in a 1–0 defeat vs West Ham United U21s on 10 November 2020 in the EFL Trophy.
-Stanley played the first 66 minutes of the game up front.
+Stanley played 68 minutes of the game.

-Stanley again started against Cheltenham Town, playing 77 minutes in a 3–0 win.
+Stanley again started against Cheltenham Town, playing 79 minutes and registering an assist in a 3–0 win.

+Non-league

-He joined Dorchester Town in September 2021, quickly becoming a hit with the Magpies supporters, by netting a second half hat trick away to Tiverton Town.
+He joined Dorchester Town in September 2021, he quickly became a hit with the supporters by netting a second half hat trick away to Tiverton Town.
 He completed his treble with a lob from the half way line.
+Stanley went onto win player of the season for the 21/22 season.

+In June 2023, Stanley joined Southern League Premier Division South side AFC Totton after two seasons with Dorchester Town.

+In February 2024, he joined divisional rivals Gosport Borough on a deal until the end of the season.